Grease trucks: History

 At the time of the move, the university planned for a courtyard setting in the lot with benches and tables to create a friendly, aesthetic environment, but these plans did not come to fruition for nearly twenty years.
-Grease trucks, coincidentally located next to Union Street, the home of the majority of Rutgers' fraternity and sorority houses, were originally open 24 hours a day at this location, and shortly after the local bars closed would become a site for many hungry customers and a sort of after party.
+The Grease trucks, coincidentally located next to Union Street, the home of the majority of Rutgers' fraternity and sorority houses, were originally open 24 hours a day at this location, and shortly after the local bars closed would become a site for many hungry customers and a sort of after party.
 The parking lot became strewn with garbage, and there were complaints of frequent fighting, noise and public urination.
 A closing time of 3 A.M. was mandated in 1996 to coincide with the bar closings, and two years later was changed to 2 A.M., when the bar closing time was altered by the city.

 In the early 2000s, several trucks were bought out and consolidated to a single fixed food trailer called "The Scarlet Shack" at the center of the remaining trucks, as seen in the photograph above.
 Features such as phone and internet orders, acceptance of credit cards and the Rutgers University food card (RU Express) were added over the years, as well as an ATM.

 In August 2013, the trucks were removed from parking lot #8 where they had been for twenty years to make way for a new building.
 The university planned to relocate the trucks to various locations on the College Avenue, Busch, Livingston, and Douglass campuses.
+While some trucks were indeed given locations for a short time thereafter, no such food trucks are to be found anywhere on the Rutgers campuses any longer.
+Parking Lot #8 is now the location of The Yard, a mixed-use dormitory and retail building, in which R U Hungry? remains, but as a first floor restaurant.